Semester of Support

 Students have a safe space in which to focus on their emotional and mental health while setting academic and professional goals.
 A team of dedicated academic advisors/coaches guide and support participants as they focus on academics and explore future vocational and professional choices.
 Our expert clinicians attend to their emotional and mental health and substance use issues through group work, individual counseling, and additional therapies as needed.

-Caron accepts young people into the program at any point.
+Caron Florida accepts young people into the Semester of Support Program at any point.
 There is no need to wait until the beginning or end of a semester.